Skip to content

 Deputy Youth Mayor

-Anisa Mathew is the first Deputy Youth Mayor of Stevenage.
-Anisa is a student at St John Henry Newman School in Stevenage.
-As well as supporting Ella during her year, Anisa wants to focus on safety, ensuring all young people feel safe where they live and go to school.
-Furthermore, Anisa believes Stevenage offers a wide range of opportunities for young people and wants to help promote these to young people.
+Frankie Duncan, is the second Deputy Youth Mayor of Stevenage.
+As well as supporting Lahaina during her year, Frankie wants to focus on safety, ensuring all young people feel safe where they live and go to school.
+Furthermore, Frankie believes Stevenage offers a wide range of opportunities for young people and wants to help promote these to young people.

-Ella and Anisa will formally represent the young people of the town in the role of ambassador and will work with Stevenage Youth Council to help promote the interests of younger members of the community, regardless of ability, gender, religion, sexuality, ethnicity, and class.
+Lahaina and Frankie will formally represent the young people of the town in the role of ambassador and will work with Stevenage Youth Council to help promote the interests of younger members of the community, regardless of ability, gender, religion, sexuality, ethnicity, and class.

 What does the Youth Mayor do?